-But, first you need to find out why some people are talking negatively about your brand.
+But, first, you need to find out why some people are talking negatively about your brand.
 This applies to all three categories of reputation.
 There are several reasons why their perception of your brand may be less than optimal.

 - Simply Bad Ideas: Sometimes, it is just a bad idea to use a controversial analogy or illustration to promote your brand.
 That’s what happened when Nivea decided to use the “White is Purity” slogan to promote a new deodorant ad campaign.
 Given the connection – however faint – to racial prejudice, the brand came under intense social media fire.
 The increasingly loud revolt forced Nivea to apologize and take down the advertisement just hours after it was published.

 - Misreading a Situation: Many brands have also been bashed up online for taking the wrong side, wrongly construing a political situation, or misjudging a market trend, resulting in severe social media backfire.
-When the New York taxi drivers’ union Taxi Workers Alliance decided to hold a temporary strike on trips to and from JFK airport to protest president Trump’s travel ban decision, Uber tactlessly decided to cash in.
-Unfortunately for them, they misread the situation leading to the aggressive reaction from their users.
-Your brand may face similar public ire where there’s a delayed, misinformed or rude response from your side to a genuine situation.
+When the New York taxi drivers’ union Taxi Workers Alliance decided to hold a temporary strike on trips to and from JFK airport to protest President Trump’s travel ban decision, Uber tactlessly decided to cash in.
+Unfortunately for them, they misread the situation leading to an aggressive reaction from their users.
+Your brand may face similar public ire where there’s a delayed, misinformed, or rude response from your side to a genuine situation.